Gardens of the Moon: Genabackis

 A group of con-artists and underworld figures within Darujhistan work to oppose members of the civic government who are considering capitulating to the Empire.
 Meanwhile, Anomander Rake offers his alliance to the true rulers of Darujhistan, a secretive cabal of mages.
 The plots collide when Adjunct Lorn releases a Jaghut Tyrant, a powerful ancient being, with the aim of either damaging Anomander Rake seriously or forcing him to withdraw from the city.
-The Tyrant is eventually imprisoned inside an Azath House after a fierce battle with Rake's people, while Rake himself defeats a demon lord that Lorn releases inside the city.
+The Tyrant is eventually imprisoned inside an Azath House after a fierce battle with Rake's people, while Rake himself defeats a demon lord (named The Lord of the Galayn) that Adjunct Lorn releases inside the city.

 A substantial subplot involves a young Bridgeburner named Sorry.
 She is known as a cold-blooded killer but is in fact possessed by Cotillion, also known as the Rope, a deity and patron of assassins.
 When Cotillion's partner Shadowthrone and Rake negotiate the Rope's withdrawal from the events of war, Sorry is freed and falls in with Crokus, a young Daru thief.
 Crokus has earned the patronage of Oponn, the twin Gods of Chance, who continue to meddle in the conflict for their purposes.
 As the novel ends, Crokus, a Bridgeburner sapper named Fiddler, and the Bridgeburner assassin Kalam volunteer to take Sorry (now called Apsalar) back to her homeland of Itko Kan (their story continues in Deadhouse Gates).

 Meanwhile, Dujek and Whiskeyjack lead the 2nd Army into rebellion against Laseen's increasingly tyrannical rule.
 Dujek now seeks an alliance with Rake and other enemies of Malazan against a holy war called by the Pannion Seer, whose empire is advancing from the south-east of Genabackis.
 Elsewhere, it is confirmed that the continent of Seven Cities has begun a mass uprising against the Empire.
 These and other plot developments are continued in the third novel, Memories of Ice.